 for Undergraduates

 If you are using Harvard, MLA or APA, in-text citations appear in brackets.
-You include the author, date (apart from MLA), and page numbers, if you are using them.
+You should include the author's surname, date (apart from MLA), and page numbers, if you are using them.
 Here are two different ways of making an in-text citation in the Harvard style:

 If you are using MHRA, your reference will appear in a footnote.
 This means that the book or journal article details appear at the foot of the page on which the citation was made.
 A small, superscript number is used to link this footnote to the exact point in the text where it is relevant.
 Here is an example in-text reference using MHRA :

-The full reference to Smith including the year, title, place of publication and publisher (if a book) appear in the footer.
+The full reference to Smith including the year, title, place of publication and publisher (if a book) appear in the footnote.

 Vancouver also uses an in-text numbered system, but instead of footnotes, the references are listed in numerical order at the end of the document.
 Most other bibliographies or lists of references are in alphabetical order.
-Read the next page to find out more.
+Read the next page, Bibliographies/lists of references, to learn more about this topic.

 With thanks to: